Moving to Assisted Living: What Happens to Your House in Texas?

 Sell quickly to cover care costs

-Protect your home from Medicaid or the state
+Protect your home from Medicaid recovery

-We’re here to help with answers, not pressure.
+👉 We’re here with answers, not pressure.

 ✅ No repairs